amendl/SuperNEMO_ML_applications/README.md

 Three strategies proposed:
  1. Approach by Matteo (basically SegNET architecture - see resources in the end of this document) enhanced by Generative Adversarial Networks.
  2. Train simple autoencoder.
 Then, disconnect decoder and use only encoder.
 The clustering/image segmentation will be done within latent space (output of encoder).
 It means that we will generate latent representation of event (r1), then we will generate latent representation of event without one track (r2) and train model to go from (r1) to (r2). if we want to see clustered event, we can push the modified image latent representation into decoder.
      * Cannot find simple resources about image segmentation within latent space (only really complicated modern foundation models which are definitely overkill for SuperNEMO tracker).
      * Will be beneficial only if the latent space is small.
      * Some results from fitting givethe idea that this will not work (see next subsection).
  3. Model (basically one layer with convolutional filters) with two channels as input.
 One channel wil be the actual event and the second will be the track that we are clustering.
 ## Fitting
- * Trying to give hint to TKEvent, where should search for solution (angle, position on foil)
+ * Trying to give hint to TKEvent, where should search for solution (angle - 5 segments, position on foil - 10 segments)
  * Mixed results: For one track we have approximately 70% accuracy (see "Results" section).
 Then it falls for events with more tracks.
 # Help needed from collaboration
  * Information about kinks.